Floydlang/floyd/Docs/Floyd script reference.md

+INVENtIONS

+1) Take best part of imperativr and functional languages and make it extremely fast and simple.
+2) Easy to learn for new programmers, easy to like for imperative programmers.

+???
+Why do you make quick scripts in python or shell script, not in C++?
+Fix this with Floyd

 # Floyd Script Reference

 Floyd Script is a fast and modern C-like program language that tries to make writing correct programs simpler and faster.